COALAIP/specs/README.md

 ##### Extensibility of schema.org

-Although some of the `Entity` types do not exist in schema.org yet (specifically Rights, RightsAssignment and RightsConflict), their schemata are easily extendible and we can create our own schemata to fit the needs of LCC.
+Although some of the `Entity` types do not exist in schema.org yet (specifically Rights, RightsAssignment and RightsConflict), their schemata are easily extensible and we can create our own schemata to fit the needs of LCC.
 Schema.org [even encourages](http://schema.org/docs/extension.html) others to subclass their *core* schemata into so called *hosted* and *external* extensions.
 In general, there are three types of schemata on schema.org: